esamaric-srl/Microsoft-Courses/CWNCSF-PRACTITIONER.md

 ## Introduction

 In today's digital landscape, cybersecurity has become a critical concern for organizations of all sizes and across all industries.
-The CWNCSF-PRACTITIONER course, "NIST Cybersecurity Framework Practitioner Training," offers an in-depth exploration of the **National Institute of Standards and Technology (NIST) Cybersecurity Framework**, providing IT professionals with the knowledge and skills needed to implement and maintain robust cybersecurity practices.
+The <a href="https://www.esamatic.it/corsi/nist-cybersecurity-framework-ncsf-practitioner-training-courseware">CWNCSF-PRACTITIONER: NIST Cybersecurity Framework Practitioner Training</a> course, offers an in-depth exploration of the **National Institute of Standards and Technology (NIST) Cybersecurity Framework**, providing IT professionals with the knowledge and skills needed to implement and maintain robust cybersecurity practices.

 This comprehensive course is designed to equip participants with a practical understanding of the NIST Cybersecurity Framework, enabling them to assess, improve, and manage their organization's cybersecurity posture effectively.
-Whether you're a seasoned IT professional or new to the field of cybersecurity, CWNCSF-PRACTITIONER provides invaluable insights and hands-on experience in applying this globally recognized framework.
+Whether you're a seasoned IT professional or new to the field of cybersecurity, <a href="https://www.esamatic.it/corsi/nist-cybersecurity-framework-ncsf-practitioner-training-courseware">CWNCSF-PRACTITIONER</a> provides invaluable insights and hands-on experience in applying this globally recognized framework.

 ## Course Overview

-The CWNCSF-PRACTITIONER course is an intensive training program that delves deep into the application of the NIST Cybersecurity Framework.
+The <a href="https://www.esamatic.it/corsi/nist-cybersecurity-framework-ncsf-practitioner-training-courseware">CWNCSF-PRACTITIONER</a> course is an intensive training program that delves deep into the application of the NIST Cybersecurity Framework.
 Here's a quick snapshot of the course details:

 - **Duration**: 14 hours (typically spread over 2 days)
 - **Format**: Instructor-led training